This lesson is about adding variety to your color schemes.

 Green with yellow mixed in.
 Green with blue.
 Green with brown.
 Dark

 light greens, Lime greens.
-As many greens as we could find.
+As many different greens as we could make.

 The purpose of the exercise was to realize that just because this ink was called "green" does not mean it should be used to paint anything we know to be "green".

-Once we finished this exercise, we then started out by painting a nature scene of some sort.
+Once we finished this exercise, we then painted a nature scene of some sort.
 And of course, we were expected to use lots of different greens, different greens for different trees, grass and plants.

 Lets take a few shots of the natural world.
 Here's a patch of ivy, notice the huge variety of greens, some leaves are light, some are dark.
 Some are in shadow...